Blog/Industry

 Performance can lag

-Not ideal for professional development workflows
+Not ideal for pro dev workflows

-How do alternatives avoid these pricing pitfalls?
+How do alternative platforms avoid these pricing pitfalls?

 Related Reading